uaarg/emu/README.md

 Emu readme
 =============
 Emu is UAARG's latest ground station imaging software.
-It is based on the old ground station software pigeon and is used to:
+It is based on the old ground station software - pigeon

+Emu is used to:
 - Monitor drone status.
 - Send commands.
 - Display maps and images.
 - Log messages.
 - Create an SSH connection with the onboard computer.

 Emu does this through a combination of manual and automatic processes.
 The ultimate objective is to offer a view into the drone's operations.

 # Warning
 --------------
-**This repository is still under development**
+**THIS REPOSITORY IS STILL UNDER DEVELOPMENT**

 Installation & Setup
 --------------------